-When you borrow money from a Bank or other lender they will invariably take a flying freehold mortgage charge over your property to protect their ‘investment’.
+When you borrow money from a Bank, or other lender, they will invariably take a flying freehold charge over your property to protect their ‘investment’.

-If the property is a freehold or flying freehold then the Bank will secure its loan by means of either (i) a simple conventional hypothec (‘HCS’), or (ii) a bond or acknowledgement of indebtedness registered in the Royal Court (hypothec judicaire or ‘HJ’).
+If the property is a Jersey flying freehold, then the Bank will secure its loan by means of either (i) a simple conventional hypothec (‘HCS’), or (ii) a bond or acknowledgement of indebtedness, registered in the Royal Court (hypothec judicaire or ‘HJ’).
 The HCS and HJ are both versions of Jersey mortgages.

-As soon as we receive the Banks security documents we will endeavour to send the documents to you as soon as possible to give you time to read over prior to our meeting.
-We will of course answer any questions you may have when we meet.
+As soon as we receive the Bank’s security documents, we will endeavour to send the documents to you as soon as possible, to give you time to read over them prior to our meeting.
+We will, of course, answer any questions you may have when we meet.

-You should bear in mind the requirements of the Bank in relation to an HJ (freehold or flying freehold property).
-The Bank will require that the HJ is renewed within 10 years of the initial registration.
+You should bear in mind the requirements of the Bank in relation to an HJ (flying freehold property).
+The Bank will require that the HJ is renewed within 30 years of the initial registration.
 You will be required to sign an irrevocable authorisation permitting the Bank to do this on your behalf.
-You will incur additional costs if and when a re-registration is required.
+You will incur additional costs, if and when, a re-registration is required.

-In essence this document will declare to the Bank that the property you are buying is suitable for a charge to be registered against it.
+In essence, this document will declare to the Bank that the Jersey flying freehold property you are buying is suitable for a flying freehold charge to be registered against it.

-This certificate will require us to confirm that the title to the property is satisfactory; that the relevant consents from the various States departments are in force (e.g. Housing consents); the various search letter replies are satisfactory.
+This certificate will require us to confirm that the title to the property is satisfactory, that the relevant consents from the various States departments are in force (e.g. Housing consents) and the various search letter replies are satisfactory.

-We are obligated to disclose any material adverse factors affecting the property, and the company and the shares in the case of a security interest.
+We are obligated to disclose any material adverse factors affecting the property, the company and the shares, in the case of a security interest.

 Payment of Stamp Duty